mattwaggs/Laravel-Apache-Auto-Config/README.md

 ### What it does:
 This script changes the group of the folder you specify i.e. ``app`` to ``www-data`` so it can be accessed by the web server.
 Then a virtual host file is created for the app using port 80.
 All currently enabled sites are disabled (deleted from ``sites-enabled/``).
-The virtual host file is moved to ``/etc/apache2/sites-available/`` and apache2 is restarted.
+The virtual host file is moved to ``/etc/apache2/sites-available/``, enabled with ``a2ensite`` and apache2 is restarted.

 This script will most likely need to be run with sudo